Alvarofsj/TesteRaizen/README.md

 The application is made in Python3, and the dependencies can be seen on requirements.txt.
 For installing, use `pip install -r requirements.txt` from the root directory.

-There's also a Dockerfile in case you want to enclose it on a Docker container.
+There's also a Dockerfile in case you want to wrap it on a Docker container.
 Just remember to switch your Docker daemon to `Windows Containers`.
 This is necessary because the application uses the library `PyWin32`, which is only available on Windows OS.

 ## Pipeline